-MTW Policy

-MTW Waiver: 1.d. - Stepped Rent

-Approval Date: FY 2022-FY 2023
+MTW Waiver: 1.d. - Stepped Rent Approval Date: FY 2022-FY 2023 reexamination), in addition to at the household's triennial recertification.

-Applicable to: MTW Stepped Rent Treatment Group

-Description: For MTW Stepped Rent Treatment Group households, the UA will be updated at the annual stepped rent increase (processed in HC's system as an interim reexamination), in addition to at the household's triennial recertification.
+Description: For MTW Stepped Rent Treatment Group households, the UA will be updated at the annual stepped rent increase (processed in HC's system as an interim recognition) in addition to at the bousehold's triangial recordification.